menglinmet/ees_3310_5310_website/content/policies.md

 #### Preparation

+Except for the first day of class,
-**You should the lab description and do any preparatory activities before coming to lab**
+**You should the read lab description and do any preparatory activities before coming to lab**

 #### Reports